expobrain/database-migrations-guide/src/postgres/how_tos.md

+# How to guides

-# How can the ACCESS EXCLUSIVE lock break applications?
+## How can the ACCESS EXCLUSIVE lock break applications?

 An `ACCESS EXCLUSIVE` lock conflicts with everything, including: